ministryofjustice/data-platform-firebreak-python-api/docs/architecture.md

 - SQLAlchemy core without the ORM
 - Plain SQL

-## Cloud platform
+## Cloud Platform

-We're hosting this proof of concept in the MOJ cloud platform, because it's a relatively self contained service that can run in a Kubernetes cluster, so there is no need for us to write our own terraform.
+We're hosting this proof of concept in MOJ's [Cloud Platform](https://user-guide.cloud-platform.service.justice.gov.uk/), because it's a self contained service designed for hosting apps on a centralised platform.
+This means that there are modules already available that provide the functionality we need for hosting an api, as well as other internal apis hosted there that we can learn from.

 All of the configuration can be injected via environment variables.

-Currently, this proof of concept is not talking to the rest of the data platform.
+Currently, this proof of concept is not talking to the rest of the Data Platform.
 We would need connectivity to the public data catalogue to make our metadata visible to consumers, and connectivity to the glue catalogue to expose metadata to the ingestion pipeline.

 ## New API design